VictoriaMetrics/VictoriaMetrics/docs/keyConcepts.md

 #### Raw samples

 Every unique time series may consist of an arbitrary number of `(value, timestamp)` data points (aka `raw samples`) sorted by `timestamp`.
-VictoriaMetrics stores all the `values` as [float64](https://en.wikipedia.org/wiki/Double-precision_floating-point_format) values with [extra compression](https://faun.pub/victoriametrics-achieving-better-compression-for-time-series-data-than-gorilla-317bc1f95932) applied.
+VictoriaMetrics stores all the `values` as [float64](https://en.wikipedia.org/wiki/Double-precision_floating-point_format) with [extra compression](https://faun.pub/victoriametrics-achieving-better-compression-for-time-series-data-than-gorilla-317bc1f95932) applied.
-This guarantees precision correctness for values with up to 12 significant decimal digits ([-2^54 ...
-2^54-1]).
+This allows storing precise integer values with up to 12 decimal digits and any floating-point values with up to 12 significant decimal digits.
+If the value has more than 12 significant decimal digits, then the less significant digits can be lost when storing them in VictoriaMetrics.

 The `timestamp` is a [Unix timestamp](https://en.wikipedia.org/wiki/Unix_time) with millisecond precision.

 Below is an example of a single raw sample